Charles H. Taylor (Michigan politician)

-Charles Hatch Taylor (November 20, 1813 – January 9, 1889) was an American politician who served as the Michigan Secretary of State.
+Charles Hatch Taylor (November 20, 1813 – January 9, 1889) was an American politician who served as the eighth Secretary of State of Michigan from 1850 to 1852 as a member of the Democratic Party.
+He previously served in the Michigan House of Representatives from 1847 to 1848.

 Early life

 Charles H. Taylor was born on November 20, 1813, in Cooperstown, New York, to parents Elisha and Aurelia Taylor.
 In New York, Charles received an education at an academy.
 Charles settled in Grand Rapids, Michigan, in 1837.

 Career

 Taylor served as the clerk of Kent County, Michigan, for eight years.
 On November 2, 1846, Prosser was elected to the Michigan House of Representatives where he represented the Kent and Ottawa County district from January 4, 1847, to April 3, 1848.
 Taylor served as one of five commissioners who chose the location of the insane asylum in Kalamazoo, Michigan, and the deaf and dumb asylum in Flint, Michigan.
 Taylor edited the Grand Rapids Enquirer from 1847 to 1855.
 Taylor served as Michigan Secretary of State from 1850 to 1852.
 He was the first secretary of state elected under the 1850 Michigan Constitution.
 In 1861, Taylor became chief editor of the Detroit Free Press but retired the position due to poor health in 1862.